THE YACHT

 Logbooks, guest book, address book

-List of the serial numbers of all electronic equipment
+List of the serial numbers of electronic equipment (needs updating)

-Registry documents, insurance policy, letters of recommendation etc.
+Registry documents, insurance policy, letters of recommendation, survey reports etc.

 Laminated copies of important documents incl. passports (notary certified)